My Rambles throughout Suffolk through my lens during February 2026

 Tundra Bean Geese

-after 2 days of rain I decided to give East Lane a look, may be the Purple Sandpipers may be on the clay as the low tide was 08.30.
+Butley Priory and Snowdrops The grave in Butley of Veronica's brother who sadly died in December 1949 at a week old after 2 days of rain I decided to give East Lane a look, may be the Purple Sandpipers may be on the clay as the low tide was 08.30.

 And they were feeding on the clay.